mtore91/lets-play-sports-social-app/README.md

 ---
 ## Middleware

-The application uses the following middleware:

   - Passport: Used for user authentication and authorization.
   - Multer: Used for handling file uploads, such as user avatars.
   - Morgan: Used for HTTP request logging.
   - Express-validator: Used for validating user input data.

 ---
-## Issues and Limitations
+## Limitations and potential improvements

-    - The application is limited to organizing and joining pick-up sports games only.
-It does not support league play or other forms of competitive sports.
-    - The application is only available in English.
   - Currently no option for users to edit or delete their account.
   - Currently no option to add friends.
 When this is added, games could easily be filtered by games that their friends have created/joined.
   - The application's UI/UX could be improved.
-Potentially the way that events are shown on the feed page.
+  - Potential to add a notification system that sends emails to users involved when a game is confirmed to have enough players.
+This could allow them to add the event to their calendar.
+  - The application is only available in English.
+  - The application is limited to organizing and joining pick-up sports games only.
+It does not support league play or other forms of competitive sports.

 ---
 ## Contributing